nuejs/nue/packages/templates/nuejs.org/docs/faq.md

 # FAQ

-## How is Nue different from other frameworks?
+## How is Nue different?
 Nue is a web framework built around a site-wide inheritance model.
 It gives you:

 **Multi-site development** - Nue is optimized for multi-site HMR and mass builds.
 You work on twenty sites as easily as you work on one site.

-**Design engineering at scale** - One global design system serves all your sites.
+**Global design systems** - One design system to serve all your sites.
 New sites are 90% done before you write a line of code.

 **AI-native content workflow** - AI generates content, your design system handles presentation.
 The focus shifts to content, strategy, and story.
-The actual value.

-## How do I benefit as a designer/engineer?
+## How do I benefit as a developer?

 **Minimal stack** - You install once (under 500KB, zero dependencies) and it serves unlimited sites.
 Builds are fast, deploys are fast, pages load fast.
-When there's less code, less breaks.
-When there's less complexity, you spend less time debugging.
+Less code means less issues, less complexity, less debugging.

-**Separation of concerns** - Content lives in Markdown files.
-Design lives in CSS files.
-Interactions live in JavaScript files.
-Each concern scales independently without stepping on the others.
-No coordination overhead, no merge conflicts.

 **Web standards** - HTML for structure, CSS for design, JavaScript for interaction.
 The skills you build today will still be valuable in ten years.
 They won't become obsolete when the next framework arrives.

+**Content first** - When a design system handles presentation you can focus on storytelling.
+Less time debugging JavaScript, more time on business value.